Honoring Dr. Martin Luther King, Jr.

-Virtually visit some destinations below, which were integral to Dr. King's life and legacy, in addition to monuments dedicated to him on the U.S. Civil Rights Trail.
-You could even begin to make plans to visit these destinations in person once it's safe enough to do so.
+Visit some destinations below (virtually or in person), which were integral to Dr. King's life and legacy, in addition to monuments dedicated to him on the U.S. Civil Rights Trail.

 Dr. King was born on January 15, 1929 at 501 Auburn Avenue in Atlanta and would go on to spend his first 12 years there.
 The home stayed in the family and after his assassination on April 4, 1968, it was restored as a historic museum which usually offers free National Park Service ranger-led tours, though the pandemic has halted those for the time being.